Nursing Research Grant Opportunities

 - Allow my final research report, in full or abstract form, to be published in Sigma publications and to be included as part of the research database(s)

-- I understand Sigma will withhold $500.00 from my research grant until my final report is received and I have registered my research project and findings in the Registry of Nursing Research of the Virginia Henderson International Nursing Library within 90 days of completing my research.
+- I understand Sigma will withhold up to US $1000.00 from my research grant until my final report is received and I have registered my research project and findings in the Sigma Repository within 90 days of completing my research.

-- Unless otherwise noted on the individual Sigma grant information page, completion of the research is expected within one year of funding.
-I understand that it is my responsibility to notify Sigma in writing if I am unable to complete my research within one year of funding.
+- Unless otherwise noted on the individual Sigma grant information page, completion of the research is expected by the end of the funding period.
+I understand that it is my responsibility to notify Sigma in writing if I am unable to complete my research by the end of the funding period.

 - Extension requests received after 1 March of the year the final reports are due will be considered on a case by case basis.